danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Triage.md

 * [ ] Check the DBT Source Freshness Dashboard for lagging or missing data.
     * [ ] Link to all resulting issues and MRs in slack

-In addition to these tasks the Data Engineer on triage should be focused on resolving these issues, including the backlog found on the [De - Triage Errors board](https://gitlab.com/groups/gitlab-data/-/boards/1917859)
+In addition to these tasks the Data Engineer on triage should be focused on resolving these issues, including the backlog found on the [DE - Triage Errors board](https://gitlab.com/groups/gitlab-data/-/boards/1917859)

 ## Finishing the Day